mtaheri33/expenses/api/README.md

-This folder contains files for the server.
+This folder contains files for the api server.
 Do not rename the folder.